fbpx

 Chebacco

-Archaeological evidence has located Native American material in the Spring Street neighborhood of present-day Essex dating to more then 3,000 years ago.
-More recently, at the time of contact with European settlers, the Native people living on Cape Ann were the Pawtucket, an Algonquian-speaking group closely related to the Pennacook tribe from further north.
+Archaeological evidence has located Native American material in the Spring Street neighborhood of present-day Essex dating to more than 3,000 years ago.
+More recently, at the time of contact with European colonists, the Native people living on Cape Ann were the Pawtucket, an Algonquian-speaking group related to the Pennacook tribe from further north.
 The Pawtucket had settlements or villages throughout the North Shore, migrating seasonally to the coast from a winter home further inland near present-day Lowell.
 Agawam was the name of the Pawtucket village which is now the town of Ipswich, and the area now known as Essex was named Chebacco, meaning “the place between,” referring to the land and the lake between the Ipswich River and the Annisquam River.

 Cogswell's Grant - aerial view